ianli/wedding.harmonli.com/README.md

   > git push -u origin master

 Create gh-pages branch.
-Keep the master branch so we can commit versions without changing what is published.
+[Refer to this](http://brettterpstra.com/2012/09/26/github-tip-easily-sync-your-master-to-github-pages/), but keep the master branch so we can commit versions without changing what is published.

   > git branch gh-pages
   > git rebase master gh-pages